Basic Policy on Risk Management

 The Sapporo Group has built the risk management structure described below in order to properly manage risks of loss

 (1) Management of the risks inherent in important decision making or business execution

 The risks inherent in important decision making or business execution in the course of management of corporate affairs are to be managed by the Management Council.
-Management departments such as General Affairs, Finance, and Legal individually analyze the reviews, reported items, and other information in the Management Council for potential risks, and report the results to the Council.
+Management departments such as Corporate Planning, General Affairs, Finance, and Legal individually analyze the reviews, reported items, and other information in the Management Council for potential risks, and report the results to the Council.

 (2) Crisis management

 If an emergency situation occurs or a fact that might lead to an emergency situation is discovered that requires crisis management, the Group Risk Management Committee (hereafter referred to as the "GRM Committee"), in cooperation with the risk management organizations of subsidiaries, considers countermeasures including information disclosure and handles the crisis quickly and appropriately.